browserengineering/book/book/animations.md

 ::: {.web-only}

-Here is how [this example](examples/example13-opacity-transition.html)'s composited layers should look (notice how there are two layers):
+The opacity transition [example](examples/example13-opacity-transition.html)'s composited layers should look like Figure 5 (notice how there are two layers).

 :::

 ::: {.print-only}

-Here is how the opacity transition example's composited layers should look (notice how there are two layers):
+The opacity transition example's composited layers should look like Figure 5 (notice how there are two layers).

 :::